ARTICLE 1: INTERPRETATION

 (b) any intellectual property rights generated or developed in connection with the Event or otherwise pursuant to these T&C, including all intellectual property rights in Event Content, but excluding Speaker Content; and

-(Organiser IPR) and you shall not have any rights in respect of Organiser IPR other than as those granted pursuant to Clause 5.4.
+Organiser Intellectual Property Rights and you shall not have any rights in respect of Organiser IPR other than as those granted pursuant to Section 5.4.

-5.3 You hereby assign to us (or on request, to the relevant rights holder) with full title guarantee all legal and beneficial title and interest that you or your Delegate(s) may have in or in relation to any Organiser IPR from the date of its creation.
+You hereby assign to us (or on request, to the relevant rights holder) with full title guarantee all legal and beneficial title and interest (moral or otherwise) that you or your Delegate(s) may have in or in relation to any Organiser Intellectual Property Rights from the date of its creation.

 (b) you warrant that the Speaker Content will not infringe the copyright or any other right of any third party or breach any contract or duty of confidence, data protection law or the Security of Information Act (Canada) or other legislation relating to national security, or be inappropriate, obscene, defamatory or otherwise unlawful.